So much had happened—so fast.

 Standing a head over mine, I could see why the Gek feared them.
-Though humanoid in stature, they were large and repugnant; particularly their huge ugly heads and protruding jaws, which extended forward over a large hunched body.
+Though humanoid in stature, they were large and repugnant.
+Particularly, their huge ugly heads and protruding jaws, which extended forward over a large hunched body.
 Their skin was thick and scaly, and generally tinged green.
 Parts of their head had what looked like plates or shells covering the skin, with dents, wounds and hollows; possibly battle scars.
 It wasn’t clear if it was part of their metabolism or face armour.
 The one to my right had four horns, which pointed up from its cheeks and temples.
-One was broken, with a centre shell coloured red, covering his upper lip to the lower forehead.
+One was broken.
+A red shell covered his upper lip, extending to the lower forehead.
 The other had no horns, but its jaw consisted of two long tentacles and a blue face shell, which covered areas of the face and the upper forehead.
 For a moment, I contemplated if the tentacles represented a gender difference, but once more it was pure speculation.
 I had no idea if they were male or female, or neither.

-The one with the horns spoke first, their nostrils juddering.
+The one with the horns spoke first, its nostrils juddering.
 “Poi!
 Biyedexoi iazhoulin.”

 I ignored the provocation and extended my arms, while holding the gift with both my hands.
 They both stopped to look at the dagger and then at me.

 “Traveller and captain of freighter, with pitiful Gek slave crew, wishes to thank and honour Vy’keen warriors with ceremonial blade,” I said.

 My hands remained steady as the tentacle-faced Vy’keen took the dagger and spoke, “Give us the Olonqu Gixois Xoisar Qabgar, or we kill Gek crew and take freighter!”